hjr3/hjr3.github.io/_posts/2015-05-29-creating-a-rust-function-that-returns-string-or-str.md

 ---
 layout: post
-title: "Creating a function that returns a &str or String"
+title: "Creating a Rust function that returns a &str or String"
 tags:
 - rustlang
 status: publish